Comparative Law Syllabus

 E-mail.
 You may communicate with me by E-mail, but only for administrative matters.
 My address is MALAVET@LAW.UFL.EDU.
 E-mail messages from students must include the student's full name, so that I may ensure that I am communicating with a member of the class.
 I rarely answer substantive questions by E-mail because I find it a very inadequate medium to discuss course content.
 I rarely reply to attendance-related messages, since I check that at the end of the semester.

 Class Attendance and Conduct: Attendance is mandatory.
 Additionally, students arriving late or leaving the room during class are an undue distraction.
-Because this is a small class, I will take roll for each session by scanning the room.
-I will allow one (1) unexcused absence per semester on a no-questions-asked basis.
-One absence means a single class session, which is composed of two fifty-minute segments.
-Provided that any absences during the final three sessions of the semester must be excused.
+I will take roll daily by passing around a sign up sheet.
+It is the student's responsibility to initial the sign-up sheet in the appropriate place whenever they are in class, i.e., the roll does not have to come to you, you must come to the roll.
+Failure to sign the roll will be treated as an unexcused absence.
+I will allow two (2) unexcused absences per semester on a no-questions-asked basis (provided however that none of them may occur during the last eight sessions of the semester).
 Additionally, I am willing to be flexible about allowing a few excused absences, late arrivals or early departures, for good cause —such as a doctor's appointment, child-care problem or job interview— provided that the good cause is brought to my attention beforehand or as soon as possible thereafter in the case of unanticipated occurrences.
 Excuses must be submitted in writing or via E-mail.
+Students will have no more than seven days after the time of the unanticipated occurrence to bring excuses to my attention, provided however that I will not accept any excuses offered after our last session of the semester.
+Signing an attendance sheet for a classmate, or having a classmate sign an attendance sheet for you shall result in administrative removal from the course.
+There will be seating chart for our course.
+Students are required to get their names on the chart and thereafter to abide by the seating arrangement designated therein.

 Electronics in the Classroom.
 Pagers and cellular telephones should be turned off during class (unless you need to be "on call" for serious matters; in such cases, however, please put the phone or pager on "vibrate only" mode).